saltchang/terminal-setup/README.md

 - `select_menu`: Interactive menu to select an option from a list
 - `update_git`: Check for and update Git to the latest version
 - `update_terminal_setup`: Update the terminal setup itself
-- `load-node-version`: Automatically use the correct Node.js version based on .tool-versions or .nvmrc files

 ### Custom Aliases